SmritiGoyal/xgboost-quant-stock-return/docs/methodology.md

 - ~50% of Compustat rows have all required fields populated.
 - The as-of merge drops CRSP rows with no Compustat match within tolerance.

-End result ~1.56M merged rows; feature engineering then drops ~12% more (first-year rows where 12-month-lookback features are NaN).
-Final modeling panel ~1.31M rows.
+End result ~1.56M merged rows; feature engineering drops ~12% (first-year rows where 12-month-lookback features are NaN), and a `yr >= 1995` coverage filter trims a little more, leaving a final modeling panel of ~1.31M rows.

 ---